Carbon River: Course

 The source of the Carbon River is the Carbon Glacier on the north side of Mount Rainier in the Cascade Range.
 The river's upper reach is contained within Mount Rainier National Park.
 Some of the river's headwater tributary streams include Cataract Creek and Spukwush Creek.
 The Carbon River quickly enters a broad glacial valley in which it deposits thick layers of glacial sediment.
-This causes the river to meander and become braided.
+This causes the river to meander and becomes braided.

 After flowing by Mother Mountain on the west and Chenuis Mountain on the east, the Carbon River reaches Ipsut Creek and the national park campground of Ipsut Creek.
 This was also the end of the Carbon River Road entrance to Mount Rainier National Park before the 2006 floods washed out portions of the road.
 Below Ipsut Creek the Carbon River is joined by Chenuis Creek from the north and Green Creek from the south.
 Shortly after these confluences the river exits Mount Rainier National Park.
 Carbon Ridge and its high summit Old Baldy Mountain, lie to the north.
 Tolmie Creek, flowing down from Tolmie Peak, joins the Carbon River from the south.

 Having run generally northwest, the Carbon River turns more directly west until it is joined by Evans Creek just before the small settlement of Fairfax.
 From Fairfax to Carbonado the Carbon River flows north through a narrow gorge, with Gleason Hill to the east and Wingate Hill to the west.

 After passing Carbonado and receiving the tributary Lily Creek, the river valley broadens again and the Carbon River resumes its generally braided and meandering pattern.
 It turns west, flowing through an increasingly broad floodplain to the town of Crocker, where the river is joined by one of its main tributaries, South Prairie Creek.
 Just below Crocker another major tributary, Voight Creek, joins.

 Below Crocker the Carbon River flows northwest to join the Puyallup River.
 The city of Orting is located at the confluence, in the floodplain between the Carbon and Puyallup rivers.